Global Header

 • The relevance of the landing page your advert leads to when a potential customer clicks on it.

-• The expected click-through rate (CTR), which is the ratio of ad clicks to ad views.
+• The expected click-through rate (CTR) is the ratio of ad clicks to ad views.

-Google Ads uses a scale of 1–10 to measure the quality score of your ads.
-The three metrics are measured against other ads from the past 90 days that use similar keywords.
+Google Ads uses a scale of 1–10 to measure the quality of your ads.
+The three metrics have been measured against other ads from the past 90 days that use similar keywords.

 Next is your advert’s bid.
 It refers to the maximum amount you are willing to pay Google each time someone interacts with any of your adverts.
 These interactions vary depending on the ad type, which also affects the focus of your bidding strategy.